packfire-archived/books/en/Installation.md

 1. Download a copy of the Packfire Framework application structure from the [Github repository](https://github.com/packfire/app-structure).
   > You can either directly `git clone` then checkout a tag or click on "Tags" on the repository page and download the version you want to use.

-2. Execute command `php composer.phar install` on the `pack` folder of your application, where the `composer.json` file resides, to install Packfire Framework for your application.
+2. Execute command `php composer.phar install` on the `app` folder of your application, where the `composer.json` file resides, to install Packfire Framework for your application.

 ###Global Installation